chickenboot/chickenboot.github.com/_posts/2013-05-24-zurb-foundation-with-nanoc-part-4.md

       %li Tag 3
 {% endhighlight %}

-(Note: instead of creating a `blog/index.haml`, I've created a `blog.haml`&#151;because of the way the nanoc routes are set up, the address for both of these will be the same: `/blog/index.html` or just `/blog/`, which is exactly what I want.)
+*Note: instead of creating a `blog/index.haml`, I've created a `blog.haml`&#151;because of the way the nanoc routes are set up, the address for both of these will be the same: `/blog/index.html` or just `/blog/`, which is exactly what I want.*

 We're using the [Foundation grid](http://foundation.zurb.com/old-docs/f3/grid.php) to create a ten column section for posts and a two column section for the links (nothing special, the real design and layout will happen later).
-In the main section, each article from the `sorted_articles` collection (which is a function in the nanoc [Blogging](http://nanoc.ws/docs/api/Nanoc/Helpers/Blogging.html) helper) is being rendered with the date and title as the header, and the full content of the article below.
+In the main section, each article from the `sorted_articles` collection (which is from [`Nanoc::Helpers::Blogging`](http://nanoc.ws/docs/api/Nanoc/Helpers/Blogging.html)) is being rendered with the date and title as the header, and the full content of the article below.

 The navigation on the right hand side is just a placeholder for the tags section that will need more work.
 And obviously when we have numerous posts, we don't want to display them all&#151;it's also unlikely we'll want to display the full content for each one.
 But one bit at a time!